+Google Earth http://earth.google.com/

-Google Earth (http://earth.google.com) is a free program that you can download and then use to create a map of any place in the world.
-The following steps will help guide you through creating a map of your own:
+Google Earth is a free program that you can download and then use to create a map of any place in the world.
+To save a copy of your map, go to File/Save/Save Image.